python-botogram/botogram/docs/api/telegram.rst

          It will be removed in botogram 1.0

+   .. py:method:: edit(text, [syntax=None, preview=True, extra=None])

+      With this method you can edit the text of a message the user already received.
+This allows you to do a lot of interesting things, like live-updating information or showing paginated results: you just need to provide the new **text** of the message, and if you want to show the **preview**.
+The **syntax** parameter is for defining how the message text should be processed by Telegram (:ref:`learn more about rich formatting
+      <tricks-messages-syntax>`).

+      Please remember you can only edit messages your bot sent to the user.

+      :param str text: The new text of the message
+      :param bool preview: Whether to show link previews.
+      :param str syntax: The name of the syntax used for the message.
+      :param object extra: An extra reply interface object to attach.

+   .. py:method:: edit_caption(caption, [extra=None])

+      With this method you can edit the caption of the media attached to a message the user already received.
+This allows you to do a lot of interesting things, like live-updating information or showing dynamic
+      subtitles: you just need to provide the new **caption**.

+      Please remember you can only edit messages your bot sent to the user.

+      :param str caption: The new caption of the media file.
+      :param object extra: An extra reply interface object to attach.

    .. py:method:: forward_to(to[, notify=True])

       Forward this message *to* another chat or user by specifying their ID.
 One